flatironinstitute/finufft/README.md

  - DEBUG - debug mode outputs all the middle stages' result

 ### Other
- - If you are interesting in optimizing for GPU Compute Capability, you may want to specicfy ```NVARCH=-arch=sm_XX``` in your make.inc to reduce compile times, or other performance reasons.
+ - If you are interested in optimizing for GPU Compute Capability, you may want to specicfy ```NVARCH=-arch=sm_XX``` in your make.inc to reduce compile times, or for other performance reasons.
 See [Matching SM Architectures][2].

 [1]: https://github.com/flatironinstitute/finufft
 [2]: http://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/